bsil78/bsil78/README.md

 - 👀 I’m interested in art (mostly painting, drawing, poetry) , programming (which is also art)
 - 🌱 I’m constantly trying to improve my knowledges in art, Godot, Angular, CSS, Java
 - 💞️ I’m looking to collaborate on Godot 4 beta
-- 📫 message me here, or catch me on twitch/discord of Babadesboi
+- 📫 message me here, or catch me on twitch/discord of Babadesbois